 Who cannot get Carer's Allowance?

 There are some circumstances when you may not qualify for Carer's Allowance.
-Details of these are given below.

-You can't get Carer's Allowance if:
+You can't get Carer's Allowance if you are on:

-- you are on a course of full-time education
+- a full-time education course

-- you are on holiday from a course of full-time education
+- holiday from a full-time education course

 Full-time education means a course which is described as full-time by the educational establishment providing it.
 If the educational establishment describes the course as part-time, but attendance is required for 21 hours or more each week, it will be treated as full-time.